airshipit/airship-in-a-bottle/docs/source/api-conventions.rst

    should be a camel cased phrase-as-a-word, to mimic the Kubernetes status usage.
 *  The details field is optional.
-*  If used, the details follow the shown format, with a errorCount and messageList field present.
+*  If used, the details follow the shown format, with an errorCount and messageList field present.

   -  The repeating entity inside the messageList can be decorated with as many other fields as are useful, but at least have a message field and error field.

+     -  A kind field is optional, but if used will indicate the presence of other fields.
+By default, the kind field is assumed to be "SimpleMessage", which requires only the aforementioned message and error fields.

   -  The errorCount field is an integer representing the count of messageList entities that have ``error: true``